 As the name would suggest, the course is tied to the vineyard of the same name.
 The popular restaurant is right across the parking lot from the clubhouse and you can do all the tours and wine tasting if you’re into that sort of thing.
 The course itself plays through some active vineyards and the rolling golden hills.
 It is very much woven into its natural landscape for a beautiful and inviting golf experience.

-The layout at Wente offers drama in abundance because of the secluded hilly terrain, old oak trees and those sections of grapes growing throughout the course.
+The layout at Wente (designed in part by Greg Norman) offers drama in abundance because of the secluded hilly terrain, old oak trees and those sections of grapes growing throughout the course.
 There is a great mix of holes playing uphill, downhill and along the ridgelines.
 There are a number of short target/strategy holes and a few longer, more wide open ones.
 I played the blue tees and used every club in my bag.
-Though everything is presented with a dramatic flair, I’d say the layout is more forgiving than it looks at times, but will still present more than enough challenge for anyone to enjoy.
+Though everything is presented with a dramatic flair, I’d say the layout is more forgiving than it looks at times.
+However, it will still present more than enough challenge for anyone to enjoy.
 There are a few quirky holes that not everyone will appreciate, but I walked away with a smile on my face.

 I had a 7:06 tee time, which was in the third group out.
 The staff was a little too laid-back on a Thursday morning, so there was a little confusion as to who I was playing with and when to head up to the first tee.
 The first tee is located way up the hill and away from the clubhouse, but we got it all sorted out there without the help of a starter.
 Things moved along nicely and we finished in about 3 hours, 45 minutes, which was fantastic pacing.